Artificial intelligence: a key technology

 One outstanding example of the connection between basic and applied research is Cyber Valley in Stuttgart and Tübingen, Europe’s leading centre for excellent research and innovation in artificial intelligence and state-of-the-art robotics.
 Tech companies work closely with universities and research institutions there.

 To position Germany at the forefront of artificial intelligence in the long term, the government is investing among other things in centres of AI excellence where leading research institutions collaborate on artificial intelligence.
-One central role is played by the German Research Center for Artificial Intelligence, which is one of the most important centres of excellence in the world of international science.
+One central role is played by the German Research Center (DFKI) for Artificial Intelligence, which is one of the most important centres of excellence in the world of international science.

 Germany is also focusing on international cooperation, especially with European states.
 “European and international networking is to become a hallmark of the German AI ecosystem,” states the AI Action Plan.